 The erstwhile KNS Simba was a mariner's dream to "handle".
 It was the ultimate desire of every executive "Commander" of the sixties and seventies to command her.
 Indeed it is true that no ship is just a body of metal, lengths of wire binding together weapons, sensors and equipment.
 The ship lives and breaths through the men and lives on in spirit through them, long after the hull ceases to exist.

 With a tremendous reputation in the Navy Fleet there was never any doubt in anybody's mind that KNS Simba would produce results.
 Even in her old age she was a proud ship and never said No to any job at sea.
 Memories of KNS Simba still linger in the minds and hearts.

 By 1996 KNS Jamhuri and KNS Harambee had been in active service for 20 years and therefore became increasingly difficult to support in terms of the maintenance of major equipment onboard arising out of non-availability of spares and obsolescence of same.

 On 24th August 1999 the Navy Headquarters instituted a Board of Survey to value KNS Harambee and KNS Jamhuri and recommended decommissioning altogether.
-As a result the two ships (KNS Harambee and KNS Jamhuri) were decommissioned in a brief but solemn ceremony presided over by the former President and Commander In Chief of the Armed Forces of Kenya, Daniel arap Moi, on 26th August 2000.
+As a result the two ships (KNS Harambee and KNS Jamhuri) were decommissioned in a brief but solemn ceremony presided over by the former President and Commander In Chief of the Defence Forces of Kenya, Daniel arap Moi, on 26th August 2000.